3 Strategies to Prevent Overeating

 2. Beware of the S’s: Sugar and salt

 Sugar and salt are tastebud tantalizers, and as such, it’s easy to overeat sweet and salty food products, which are often highly processed.
 As you cut down on highly processed foods, your palate will adjust so that over time, you’re satisfied with far lower amounts of sugar and salt.
+Try this

 - Slow down: If you really want to indulge in high “S-factor” fare, start with only three bites, savoring each bite.